abbottjord94/MilitantChickens-TP/Workflow.md

 - Once the process is finished you can click the "Push" button

 ![Push Window](WorkflowExamples/PushWindowTortoise.png)
-- Click "OK" on the final window (pictured above)
+- Click "OK" on the final confirmation window